meta-company/makex/documents/source/proposals/targets-iterable-run-list.md

 # Proposal: Iterable Run list

-A feature is proposed which callables passed to runs can be a generator function.
+A feature is proposed which callables passed to the target runs argument can be a generator function.

 Pros: